 Where is one place that you want to travel to?
 Why would you choose that destination?

 Oooh, good one!
 Simple one, too. 😛 Well, I don’t do a lot of traveling too often these days, choosing to stick around and relax here in Madison or visiting my family in Eastern Wisconsin (a 2-hour drive away).
 That’s not to say I have gotten around in the past.
 I’ve vacationed in Chicago, Orlando, the Detroit area, the Twin Cities, and (several times) Sault Ste.
 Marie.

 But I am interpreting F.C’s prompt to mean a place where I would want to visit for the first time, not where I’ve already visited.
 So in that case, my choice would be an easy one:

 Oh, and the diversity!
 Toronto has a reputation as being one of the most diverse cities on the planet.
 People from many different ethnic origins, coming from different backgrounds, and, for some, speaking different languages.
-Not to leave out the diversity of the LGBT community there; Toronto’s Pride Week lasts 10 days (and coincidentally starts the day of this posting), and judging from photos like the one below, it seems like one awesome event.
-For a part-time girl like me, I imagine I would fit right in this event.
+Not to leave out the diversity of the LGBT community there: Toronto’s Pride Week lasts 10 days (and coincidentally starts the day of this post), and judging from photos like the 2008 image shown below (and found at this link), it seems like one awesome event.
+For a part-time girl like me, I imagine I would fit right in with this atmosphere.

-I hope to one day scrounge up enough money to one day take a trip to Toronto, whether it’s summer or winter or Pride Week or not.
-It seems like such an awesome, open, and open-minded place.
+I hope to one day scrounge up enough money to take a trip to Toronto, whether it’s summer or winter or Pride Week or not.
+It seems like such an awesome, welcoming, and open-minded place.
 What do you think, everyone?